AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 How we delivered:

 To achieve the SmartTab project goals, we used a time series approach with a combination of Gradient Boosting and KNN models.
 The major components to analyze include trends, seasonality, irregularity, and cyclicity.
-With that, we can predict how much revenue will be earned within the next upcoming year with the daily granularity for each venue and total venue chain.
+With that, we can predict how much revenue will be earned within the next upcoming year, along with the daily granularity for each venue and total venue chain.

 Users can view details on the product range of their venue in a few formats.
 This includes the pie chart, a 3×3 matrix, and trend-up/trend-down graphs to check the product’s popularity in a dynamic setting.
 This toolkit helps venue owners and managers make updates to the product range more effectively.